Systems design DESN

 Designs large or complex systems and undertakes impact analysis on major design options and trade-offs.

-Reviews systems designs and ensures that appropriate methods, tools and techniques are applied effectively.
+Reviews systems designs and ensures appropriate methods, tools and techniques are applied effectively.
 Makes recommendations and assesses and manages associated risks.

 Adopts and adapts system design methods, tools and techniques.
 Contributes to development of system design policies, standards and selection of architecture components.